guardian/coding-exercise-project/javascript-esm/README.md

-# Javascript ES6
+# Javascript ESM

-Skeleton project for Javascript (es6) with Jest for testing.
+Skeleton project for Javascript (ESM) with Jest for testing.

 ## Usage
 - `./script/setup` to install dependencies